Research Creation

 Our animated shorts weave audio soundbites with original, digital illustrations to showcase thematic interview highlights.

-Multiple patrons recount their memories of the September 15, 2000, police raid on the Pussy Palace, and the transformative impact of this collective wound.
+Multiple patrons recount the September 15, 2000, police raid on the Palace and the transformative impact of this collective wound.

 Published to YouTube on Sep 14, 2022.

-Multiple patrons reflect on experiences of care before, during, and in the immediate aftermath of the police invasion.
+Multiple patrons and organizers reflect on experiences of care before, during, and in the immediate aftermath of the police invasion.

 Published to YouTube on Jun 17, 2022.